 The most effective remedy is one that’s targeting the right issue.
 As they say, you don’t want to perform surgery with an ax.

-The first task is taking a brave look within the organization, and understanding how your people are doing.
+The first task is taking a brave look within the organisation, and understanding how your people are doing.
 Are they exhausted, or do you have more serious, systemic problems that are leading to employee burnout, or worse, full disengagement?

 - Talk to people, and not just your direct reports.
 Schedule skip-level meetings or small group discussions to hear directly from employees.